quentintyr/automaticRepo/README.md

 # Create automaticRepo
 This project allows the user to create a file called **<name>** or anything else.
 That created file allows the user to initialize a repository in an existing project.
-Adding a Readme File and then pushing it all to your personal GitHub Account to save time.
+Adding a Readme File and then pushing it all to your personal GitHub Account with just one command.

 ## 🗿 Authors